expo/tito-workflow/README.md

 ### Undocumented GraphQL API

-You can also use the GraphQL API to get a list of branches, but we don't commit to any public API contract for it so it may change in the future without notice.
+It is possible to use our undocumented GraphQL API to get a list of branches, but this is not generally intended for public usage and we don't commit to any API stability.
+It may change in the future without notice.
 The following is an example of how you can query the GraphQL API to get a list of branches:

 ```ts